Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Related Work

-Regenerating codes~\cite{Dimakis2010} and coordinated regenerating codes presented in this paper assume a symmetric role for all devices (i.e., they all transfer the same amounts of information).
+Regenerating codes~\cite{Dimakis2010} and coordinated regenerating codes assume a symmetric role for all devices (\emph{i.e.}, they all transfer the same amounts of information).
 Since network connections between every device may not be equivalent, it is interesting to adapt the repair strategy to take into account the underlying network topology.
 A first study~\cite{Li2010} has focused on structuring the repair as a tree instead of a star.
-Indeed, with regenerating codes, repairs are performed by having the repaired device download directly from live devices.
-In~\cite{Li2010}, a first live device can receive information from a second live device so as to forward this information to the repaired device.
-This is of interest in systems where devices are connected in a mesh network and cannot contact all other devices directly.
-In such case, this can avoid a potential bottleneck link between a live device and the repaired device.
-However, in our study, we assumed the most frequent case where all devices are connected to a regular network (\emph{e.g.}, a peer-to-peer system) allowing direct connection from one device to all other devices.
+Instead of receiving data directly from live devices, failed devices may receive indirectly data through other failed devices.
+This can avoid a potential bottleneck links in some specific networks where devices cannot contact all other devices directly (\emph{e.g.}, when devices are connected in a mesh network).
 Another study~\cite{Shah2010} has focused on downloading unequal amounts of information from other devices during repairs.
 They define the total amount of information that must be downloaded depending on the maximum amount of information that can be downloaded from each device.
 They show that the lowest repair cost is offered when all devices download the same amount of data (i.e., regular regenerating codes).
-This last study can also be applied to our codes and would show that allowing unequal downloads (i.e., non symmetric system) would also increase the global repair cost.
+It is simple to apply the methodology of this last study to our codes and thus to show that allowing unequal downloads (\emph{i.e.}, a non-symmetric system) increases the global repair cost.